 I recently spent several days comparing recoil from a field perspective.
-The "control" shotgun chosen to compare against the 26 inch barreled Vinci was a Browning Cynergy Euro Field with a 28 inch barrel.
+The "control" shotgun chosen to compare against the 26 inch barreled, autoloading Vinci was a fixed breech Browning Cynergy Euro Field over/under with a 28 inch barrel.
 The Cynergy was not selected because it is a harsh shooting shotgun.
 To the contrary, the 7-1/2 pound “Influx” pad equipped Cynergy is one of the softest shooting O/U’s I have ever tested in its weight class.
 All of our shooters felt that the Cynergy is quite comfortable to shoot with 1-1/8 oz.
 1230 fps loads.
-With the Cynergy as our control unit, we began a long series of tests versus the 7 pound Vinci.
+With the Cynergy as our control unit, we began a long series of tests versus the seven pound Vinci.

 Next up were 1-3/8 oz.
 Fiocchi Golden Pheasant loads.
 At this point, the Cynergy recoil was up to the point where repetitive shots were no fun at all.
 The jolting becoming invasive enough where none of our test shooters made it through a full box of Golden Pheasants.
 Recoil increased somewhat with the Vinci, but still a comparatively small increase compared to the previous batch of 1-1/4 oz.
 Federals.
 It was fun breaking clays a foot off the ground at eighty yards, though.

-From our analysis, we discovered that the Vinci became dramatically more comfortable and more shootable as the intensity of the loads increased.
-Another way of phrasing it, in this case a bit ironically, the Vinci has far more synergy than the Cynergy was able to demonstrate.
-The Vinci’s ability to dampen the recoil pulse correlates positively with its increase.
+From our analysis, we discovered that, by comparison, the autoloading Vinci became increasingly more comfortable and more shootable as the intensity of the loads increased.
+Another way of phrasing it, in this case a bit ironically, the Vinci has far more synergy than the fixed breech Cynergy O/U. The Vinci’s ability to dampen the recoil pulse correlates positively with increasing recoil.

-At the beginning of this missive, I mentioned that the Benelli Vinci is not what I thought, likely not what you think and not as advertised.
-I hope that the reasons for those comments are a lot clearer now.
-Mechanically, the Vinci may be the most significant advance in the autoloading hunting shotgun actions in the last fifty years.
+At the beginning of this long missive I mentioned that the Benelli Vinci is not what I thought, likely not what you think and not as advertised.
+I hope that the reasons for those comments are a clearer now.
+Mechanically, the Vinci may be the most significant advance in autoloading hunting shotgun actions in the last fifty years.
 Its action design is superior to that of many fine autoloaders, including Benelli’s own product.

 The Vinci accomplishes this not by living up to its hyperbole, but in several ways that address balanced hunting performance and reliability.
 Forearm nut issues are gone.
 Barrel ring and barrel hangar issues are gone.
 Unwanted stress to the receiver and receiver wear are gone.
 Barrel extension issues are gone.
-Stress to the magazine tube is gone.
+Stress on the magazine tube is gone.
 Forearm vibration inflicted on the shooter is gone.
 Cracked gas pistons, fractured struts and broken breechblock links are gone, as are rusty mainsprings and bent mainspring tubes.
-Balance issues and rattles associated with long under barrel linkages, rods and action parts are gone, as well.
+Balance issues and rattles associated with long under barrel linkages, rods and action parts are also gone.
 The inline action, integrated with the barrel itself, does all this.

 The Benelli stock system introduced on the Vinci is also functionally significant.
 As our comparative testing with the Cynergy showed, the current “ComforTech II” stock is an advance.
 The recoil pad and its softer durometer have been changed to better compliment the range of payloads normally used in hunting: 1-1/8 oz. to 1-3/8 oz.
 The larger and softer chevron pieces integrated with the stock may do some good; of note in particular are the larger sections appearing on top near the butt and below near the receiver.
 For too long the ground-up garbage can lids presented as “synthetic techno-polymers” have done nothing functional in shotgun stocks.
 The Vinci stock and recoil pad are intended to combine dynamically to adjust to load intensity.